Liouville type theorems for fractional and higher order H\'{e}non-Hardy type equations via the method of scaling spheres: Introduction

 \section{Introduction}

-In this paper, we will develop the \emph{(direct) method of scaling spheres}, its \emph{integral forms} and the \emph{method of scaling spheres in local way}.
+In this paper, our main purpose is to develop the \emph{(direct) method of scaling spheres}, its \emph{integral forms} and the \emph{method of scaling spheres in local way}.
 As applications, we use the \emph{method of scaling spheres} to establish Liouville properties for several fractional or higher order problems \emph{with singularities} or \emph{without translation invariance} in \emph{multiple kinds of domains}.